Is ALFA a part of the OASIS XACML Technical Committee series of standards?

 - Approved Errata.

 The Abbreviated Language for Authorization Version 1.0 Working Draft, contains the following status:

 “This Working Draft (WD) has been produced by one or more TC Members; it has not yet been voted on by the TC or approved as a Committee Draft (Committee Specification Draft or a Committee Note Draft).
 The OASIS document Approval Process begins officially with a TC vote to approve a WD as a Committee Draft.
 A TC may approve a Working Draft, revise it, and re-approve it any number of times as a Committee Draft.”

-At the writing of this Question of the Week (QoW), the Abbreviated Language for Authorization Version 1.0 Working Draft has not yet been voted by the TC or approved as a Committee Draft.
-Therefore this document has a few more steps to go through before becoming an OASIS standard, but it is on the path to becoming so.
+Currently, Version 1.0 Working Draft has not yet been voted by the TC or approved as a Committee Draft.
+This document has a few more steps to go through before becoming an OASIS standard, but it is on the path to becoming so.